Kid’s Eye Health: The Effects Of Too Much Screen Time

 Long-Term Risks

-In truth, there have been no known long-term risks to too much blue light exposure, as none of the past generations has been documented to be exposed to considerable levels of blue light from television, computers and other devices.
+In truth, there have been no known long-term risks to too much blue light exposure, as none of the past generations has been documented to be exposed to considerable levels of blue light from television, computers, and other devices.

 Perhaps these long-term effects will be known only ten years after, and it may be too late.
 That is why kids – and adults for that matter – are advised to minimize screen time to prevent undue health consequences.
 Common eye disorders such as cataracts, glaucoma, and retinopathy might occur at a faster rate for individuals who have had extensive screen times in the past.